 “Dalata Hotel Group plc.” hotel operator of Maldron Hotels.
-Dalata Hotel Group operates properties including: Maldron Hotels, Clayton Hotels, Belvedere Hotel, Ballsbridge Hotel, Tara Towers and the Gibson Hotel.
+Dalata Hotel Group operates properties including: Maldron Hotels, Clayton Hotels, Belvedere Hotel, The Samuel Hotel, Hotel 7 and the Gibson Hotel.

-Maldron Hotels and Dalata Hotel Group plc. having its registered office: 4th Floor, Burton Court, Burton Hall Drive, Sandyford, Dublin 18, Ireland with registered number: 534888.
+Maldron Hotels and Dalata Hotel Group plc. having its registered office: 3 Arkle Rd, Sandyford Business Park, Dublin, D18 T6T7, Ireland with registered number: 534888.